 Isabella is a second year graduate student in the Psychology Ph.D program at UCSD.
 She completed her undergraduate degree in Cognitive Science and Mathematics at Vassar College.
 Her research interests are broadly related to developing a more precise formal understanding of the psychophysical space over which perceptual representations are defined and how those spaces can bolster computational models of cognitive processes.
 She is also interested in the role perception and cognition play in communication through visual media.
 Her current research focuses on biases and individual differences in color perception and memory.

-Yang is interested in vision and things other than vision.
+Yang is a first year Psychology graduate student interested in vision and things other than vision.
 Previously, he was a UCSD undergrad majoring in math & psychology.

 Juliet is currently working on her undergraduate degree in Business Psychology with a minor in Cognitive Design.
 She is planning on pursuing a master's in Industrial/Organizational Psychology and she interested in work-place research, such as testing & measurement, structural equation modeling, competency modeling, decision making, and job analysis/performance.

 Xinyue is a psychology major undergraduate student in UCSD.

 Xiangyu is a third year undergraduate student who double majors in psychology and cognitive science, and minors in data science.

 Lambda's primary research interest is predicting and manipulating whether, when, and where people drop food on the floor.